COS301-SE-2022/Exploring-Self-Sovereign-Identity/README.md

     * [Tasks](https://github.com/COS301-SE-2022/Exploring-Self-Sovereign-Identity/projects/1)

 ## Team Members
-*  <b>Johan Smit</b> - I am the PM for our team and will be working on all aspects of the project to ensure effiecient collaboration, deadlines are being met and we meet the client's requirements.
+*  <b>Johan Smit</b> - I am the Project Manager for our team and will be working on all aspects of the project to ensure effiecient collaboration, deadlines are being met and we meet the client's requirements.
 Professional Profile, [LinkedIn](https://www.linkedin.com/in/johan-smit-2aa294157)
 *  <b>Rebecca Pillay</b> - I am the Business Analyst for the team.
 Along with development, I will be responsible for all documentation and ensuring seamless translation of client requirements to development specifications.
 Professional Profile, [LinkedIn](https://www.linkedin.com/in/rebecca-p-48b236118)